mateoguzmana/semantic-pr-composer/README.md

 ### Template Type

-The template type is used to determine which template to use for the pull request title and body.
+Used to determine which template to use for the pull request title and body.

 Choose one of the following template types: